JayO-1/system-design-101/README.md

 We can mitigate the effect of a down consumer via a write-ahead log, however, since we rely on a partitioned global state, this means that the other consumers will become out of sync while the consumer is down.

 This is where stream processing frameworks, like **Apache Flink** come in.
+They ensure that we manage the consumer state in a fault-tolerant way.

 ### Batch Processing